marcbrandner/vagrant-jupyterlab-docker/README.md

 vagrant up
 ```

+__Please note:__ Some of selected packages are heavy (100 MB +).
+Depending on your bandwidth and allocated CPU cores, setting up the box for the first time may take up time for one or two cups of coffee.

 ## Access JupyterLab

 After the box is up, access it with a browser on the VirtualBox host: `http://localhost:8123`.